desqlSaikanth/DataLake/UniversityRanking/data_readme.txt

-QS World University Rankings 2017 - 2022
-    Discover and explore the world's leading academic institutions

-We will be using the QS World University Rankings dataset for these labs https://www.kaggle.com/padhmam/qs-world-university-rankings-2017-2022
+Explore the premier academic institutions worldwide through the QS World University Rankings dataset spanning from 2017 to 2022.

+Access and analyze the rankings of these universities for a comprehensive understanding.
+You can find the dataset here https://www.kaggle.com/padhmam/qs-world-university-rankings-2017-2022